raghavam/raghavam.github.io/awards-activities.md

 Awards and Recognition
 ==========

-* Best Reviewer In-Use track at ISWC 2017.
+* Nominated for best reviewer award In-Use track at ISWC 2017.
 * Invited to present at the 6th student workshop on Cloud and Data Services  organized by IBM T.J Watson Research Center, NY.
 December 3-4, 2015.
 * Invited to attend NSF Data Science workshop 2015 at the University of Washington, Seattle.
 August 5-7, 2015.
 * Awarded Amazon AWS Research grant for a period of 2 years.